Denver Cocaine Possession Lawyer

 Penalties for Colorado Cocaine Possession

 Colorado statutes which are enumerated under COLO.
-REV. STAT. §18-18-403.5, et seq.: Uniform Controlled Substances Act define the act of possession as well as the penalties for possession of cocaine in Colorado.
+REV. STAT. §18-18-403.5, et seq.: Uniform Controlled Substances Act defines the act of possession as well as the penalties for possession of cocaine in Colorado.
 Specifically, the code states that a Class 4 felony could result in fines of at least $1,000 and up to $500,000 as well as be subject to minimum sentencing requirements.
 Jail time could be as significant as 6 years for a simple possession charge.

 Class 5 Felony Cocaine Charges

 It is important to note that Colorado has instituted drug courts as a means of intervention.
-For a first-time offender, the court has significant discretion and could allow the offender to participate in an intervention program aimed at treatment of drug problems.
+For a first-time offender, the court has significant discretion and could allow the offender to participate in an intervention program aimed at the treatment of drug problems.

 Penalties for Federal Cocaine Possession Charges

 As with any federal charge, federal cocaine possession penalties on the federal level are far more onerous than those on the state level.
-In nearly all cases, offenders will face mandatory jail sentences to be served in a federal prison.
+In nearly all cases, offenders will face mandatory jail sentences to be served in federal prison.
 Prison time could be a minimum of 2 years and fines of $5,000 for the first offense with no potential option for intervention.

-What to Do if Facing Cocaine Possession Charges
+What to Do If Facing Cocaine Possession Charges

 For those who are facing first-time charges, the ability to work with the prosecutors immediately may improve your chances of participating in an intervention program.
 Those who are facing charges for subsequent charges need an aggressive Denver criminal attorney who will mount the best possible defense and do their best to minimize the charges and penalties.